GES-compchem/GES-comp-echem/_sources/Guide/tools.md

 * Positive/high values of functions/densities related to the spin density are represented in orange while negative/low values are represented in violet.

 Please refer to the API for details about the call to the various render functions.

+## `Mogli` based tools

+The `copechem.tools` module also provides a `moglitools` submodule containing simple mogli-based molecular viewer.
+Please refer to the API for details about the call to the various render functions.